AbdullahKeteldijk/monty_hall_simulator/README.md

 # Monty Hall Simulator

-This notebook contains a Monty Hall Simulator that implements three different game strategies and calculates their succes ratio.
+This notebook contains a Monty Hall Simulator that implements three different game strategies and calculates their succes ratios.

 We define three strategies: